PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Experimental Data Results

-To test for changes in scan-rescan overlap due to each outlier removal method, we fit a linear mixed effects model with a fixed effect for each method, a fixed effect for each dataset, and a random intercept for each subject.
+To test for changes in reliability of resting-state networks or functional connectivity due to outlier removal, we fit a linear mixed effects model with a fixed effect for each outlier removal method, a fixed effect for each dataset, and a random effect for each subject.
 We employ this model for its ability to test several groups and methods simultaneously and to account for within-subject correlation across methods.
-We fit the model on all subjects for whom at least one leverage or distance outlier was identified ($96.3\%$ of subjects).
-We therefore estimate the following model:
+Using the $1091$ subjects for whom at least one outlier was identified using any method, we estimate the following model for $M_{ikm}\in\{Y_{ikm},Z_{ikm}\}$:

 where $m=0$ indicates no outlier removal.
-Here, $\gamma_k$ represents the average scan-rescan overlap per component for subjects in dataset $k$ when no outlier removal is performed, and $\alpha_m$ represents the change in overlap per component when outlier removal method $m$ is used.
-To obtain coefficient estimates, we fit this model using the \verb+lme+ function from the \verb+nmle+ package \citep{nlme}.
+Here, $\gamma_k$ represents the baseline reliability for subjects in dataset $k$ when no outlier removal is performed, and $\alpha_m$ represents the change in reliability when outlier removal method $m$ is used.
+To obtain coefficient estimates, we fit this model using the \verb+lme+ function from the \verb+nlme+ package \citep{nlme}.
 Since we have a large sample size, we compute Normal 95\% confidence intervals.